 Fair value is based on the present value of expected future cash flows using the applicable discount rates based on current market rates of identical or similar instruments.
+Due to its short-term maturity, its carrying amount approximates its fair value.

-Equity Instruments at FVTOCI
+Financial Assets at FVTPL/Equity Instruments at FVTOCI

-Fair value of equity instruments at FVTOCI are based on closing prices, published price and net asset value per unit as of the reporting date.
+Fair value of financial assets at FVTPL/equity instruments at FVTOCI are based on closing prices, published price and net asset value per unit as of the reporting date.